 You can also take MSM, which is a nice anti-inflammatory, or find Cox inhibitors at health food and vitamin shops.
-These is a natural compilation of things that handle that enzymatic process that we talked about.
+This is a natural compilation of things that handle that enzymatic process that we talked about.
 It has a similar target to NSAIDs, blocking Cox-2, but it gives you good blockage, without blocking the things you want to salvage that help protect you.

 A lot of the other options might have to do with what you do to treat the underlying issue.
 If it’s a headache for example, and you’re taking ibuprofen all the time, talk to your doctor about other alternatives for headaches.
 It could be that you’ve got tension headaches that are being caused by posture, or poor eyesight, or it could be that you’re getting migraines that could be easily treated with a migraine treatment.

-If it’s a musculoskeletal problem, talk to your doctor and find out if there’s another treatment you could do for that, like physical therapy to really work on a particular joint, or other injection therapies for that joint.
+If it’s a musculoskeletal problem, talk to your doctor and find out if there’s another treatment you could implement for that, like physical therapy to really work on a particular joint, or other injection therapies for that joint.
 That could include prolotherapy or platelet rich plasma or some of the biological injections that are out there that could help.

-Put some thought into what the particular issue is, and instead of just reaching reflexively for Aleve or ibuprofen, just keep in mind that even though these are available over the counter, there are serious side effects associated with them.
+Put some thought into what the particular issue is, and instead of just reaching reflexively for Aleve or ibuprofen, just keep in mind that even though these are available over the counter, there are often serious side effects associated with them.
 When you’re informed you make better decisions for both short-term relief and long-term health.

 We talked about Nonsteroidal anti-inflammatory drugs (NSAIDs) like Aleve, Advil, and ibuprofen.
 A lot of people take these drugs for a lot of reasons.
 Just keep in mind, they not only block the inflammatory cascade, they also block a lot of things that don’t really need and blocking, and that can lead to issues with your stomach, kidneys, and heart, or even create life-threatening situations.